bids-standard/bids-specification/src/02-common-principles.md

 #### Resolution of BIDS URIs

-In order to resolve a BIDS URI, the dataset name must be mapped to a dataset.
+In order to resolve a BIDS URI, the dataset name must be mapped to a BIDS dataset.

-The special case `""` (that is, the empty string) refers to the dataset in which the BIDS URI is found.
+The special case `""` (that is, the empty string) refers to the BIDS dataset in which the BIDS URI is found.
 The dataset root is the nearest parent directory that contains a valid `dataset_description.json`.